Chart Color Schemes

 The educational profile of Grange exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 32.4% among residents aged 15+, surpassing the South Australian (SA) average of 25.7% and that of SA3 area at 28.8%.
-Bachelor degrees are most prevalent at 21.7%, followed by postgraduate qualifications (7.2%) and graduate diplomas (3.5%).
-Trade and technical skills are prominent, with 31.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (19.3%).
+The area's educational profile is notable regionally, with university qualification rates at 32.4% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA3 area average of 28.8%.
+Bachelor degrees are the most prevalent at 21.7%, followed by postgraduate qualifications (7.2%) and graduate diplomas (3.5%).
+Vocational credentials are also prominent, with 31.2% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.9% while certificates account for 19.3%.

-A substantial 23.2% of the population is actively pursuing formal education.
-This includes 8.4% in primary education, 5.7% in secondary education, and 5.3% pursuing tertiary education.
+A significant portion of the population is actively engaged in formal education, with 23.2% pursuing it.
+This includes 8.4% in primary education, 5.7% in secondary education, and 5.3% in tertiary education.

 Frequently Asked Questions - Education